-This also means, however, that placing ads on my SERPs gets increasingly expensive.
+This also means, however, that placing ads on these SERPs gets increasingly expensive.
 A lot of brands and businesses want my attention in these intent-fueled moments.

 Any inefficiency in the system is a waste of time and money.
 At a startup, you can’t spare either one.